Back to blog

 The internet is more than just the information superhighway.
 It’s also a vast ocean of all sorts of data.
 Regardless of your industry and needs, this ocean is full of details that can help you gain an advantage over competitors or dig out some helpful info.

 Market research, lead generation, keyword analysis, business insights – it all sounds nice, but how can you actually use them for your needs?
-To answer that, we’ve collected the best-performing web scraping applications into one place.
+To answer that, we’ve collected the best-performing data scraping applications into one place.

 Web scraping use cases